pgorman/dangerjaunt/minirules.md

 #### 3. Protection from Evil 10' radius ####

-This spell works like Protection from Evil, but covers a 10' radius area and anyone in it.
+This spell works like _Protection from Evil_, but covers a 10' radius area and anyone in it.
 Range: 1'', duration: 2 hours.

 #### 4. Speak with Plants ####